kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Pontonides unciger
 Tags	2014 shrimp
 Desc	Lives exclusively on the black coral whip, usually in pairs.
-I couldn't find more than one shrimp, but they are very well camouflaged and only one centimeter long so maybe this shrimp didn't live alone after all.
+I found only one, but they are very well camouflaged and small so perhaps a second companion was around somewhere.
 You may wonder why the whip is called black coral when it's bright green.
 The reason is due to its black inner skeleton while the flesh varies in color.
 P. Unciger shrimps adept by changing their own color to match the coral's color.

 DSC02931.jpg